rtldg/simulcast-mpv/README.md

 - Run `simulcast-mpv`.
 It will install itself.
 - Start mpv.
 It should just work™.
 - (optional) Hit `a` once to show some info.
 Hit `a` a few times really fast to open up an input window for custom room codes.
 (Maybe you and your friend are watching the same thing, but your file names are different.)
+- Press `ENTER` to open the text-chat prompt!
+History is viewable in the `a` menu!

 The `simulcast-mpv` executable has 4 "modes":
 - `simulcast-mpv`